 Insulin resistance during pregnancy poses significant risks, the most common being gestational diabetes mellitus (GDM), which raises blood glucose levels and increases the risk of developing type 2 diabetes later (8)(9).
 This can adversely affect both mother and baby.
 Insulin resistance also predisposes women to preeclampsia, a potentially life-threatening hypertensive disorder.
 It contributes to abnormal vascular function and blood pressure dysregulation, leading to complications like preterm birth, fetal growth restriction, and long-term cardiovascular risks for the mother (10)(11).
 Impaired utero-placental circulation, another consequence, disrupts the supply of oxygen and nutrients to the fetus, causing growth restriction and other issues (12).

 Despite extensive literature on hyperglycemia during pregnancy, comprehensive research on insulin resistance is lacking.
 This study aims to investigate pregnancy outcomes complicated by insulin resistance and assess its impact independently of hyperglycemia.
 It seeks to develop tailored interventions and strategies for better outcomes in this specific population, emphasizing the need for early detection and management of insulin resistance to mitigate adverse effects on maternal and fetal health.
-This study is aimed to assess insulin resistance and sensitivity during pregnancy and find its correlation with maternal and fetal outcomes.
+This study aims to assess insulin resistance and sensitivity during pregnancy and find its correlation with maternal and fetal outcomes.

 OBJECTIVES: